Is increased traffic through this Lacey neighborhood a sign of things to come?

-After a natural gas line relocation project inadvertently sent hundreds of cars through a Lacey neighborhood earlier this month, a resident of that historic neighborhood is now asking: Is this a sign of things to come?
+After a natural gas line relocation project inadvertently redirected hundreds of cars through a historic neighborhood in Lacey earlier this month, a resident of that neighborhood is now asking: Is this a sign of things to come?

-The resident is Joe Panesko, who is no stranger to the city of Lacey.
-And now he is knocking on the city’s door again, calling on city officials to address the increased traffic now and possibly later.
-City officials counter they have taken steps to curb traffic in the area.
+Joe Panesko, who is no stranger to confrontations with the city of Lacey, now is knocking on the city’s door again, calling on city officials to address the increased traffic now.
+City officials counter that they have taken steps to curb traffic in the area.

-Two years ago Panesko and other residents of the neighborhood, which Panesko calls “one of the jewels in our city,” appealed to the hearing examiner the city’s approval of the Reserve at Lacey, a large senior housing project set to sprout on the former Albertsons site at Carpenter Road and Pacific Avenue.
-The hearing examiner ruled in favor of the city and Panesko dropped his appeal.
+Two years ago, Panesko and other residents of the neighborhood that he calls “one of the jewels in our city,” appealed to the hearing examiner the city’s approval of the Reserve at Lacey, a large senior housing project set to sprout on the former Albertsons site at Carpenter Road and Pacific Avenue.
+The hearing examiner ruled in favor of the city, and Panesko dropped his appeal.

-Now, construction appears imminent: A fence has been erected around the Albertsons’ site, a site that has sat vacant and unused for years.
+Now, construction appears imminent: A fence has been erected around the Albertsons’ site, which has sat vacant and unused for years.

-Before that happens, though, a separate project emerged: Puget Sound Energy needed to relocate a natural gas line in the same area earlier this month, and Panesko watched as motorists — not wanting to be delayed by traffic at Carpenter Road and Pacific Avenue — darted down Ulery Street to Seventh Avenue, then continued onto Carpenter Road.
-In other words, his neighborhood became a shortcut between Pacific Avenue and Carpenter Road for many drivers.
+Before that happens, though, a separate project emerged: Puget Sound Energy needed to relocate a natural gas line in the same area earlier this month, and Panesko watched as motorists — not wanting to be delayed by the work underway at Carpenter Road and Pacific Avenue — darted down Ulery Street to Seventh Avenue, then continued onto Carpenter Road.
+His neighborhood became a shortcut between Pacific Avenue and Carpenter Road for many drivers.

 “And once the senior Reserve project demolition and construction begins, how many more months of adverse impacts will we have to bear?”
 Panesko asked the city in an email.

-In addition to sending emails, Panesko took his concerns straight to the city and addressed Lacey City Council on Aug.
-9. He reminded the council who he was, pointing out that he had appealed the city’s approval of the senior housing project because of its “size and immensity,” then he explained what had happened as a result of the natural gas line construction.
+In addition to sending emails, Panesko took his concerns straight to the Lacey City Council on Aug.
+9.

 He estimated that during construction more than 100 cars had driven down Ulery Street, sometimes hitting speeds of 40 to 50 miles per hour.
 He said it was scary just to go out to the mailbox.